Thapa dynasty: End of Thapas

 The murder of Mathabar Singh on 17 May 1845 by his nephew, Janga Bahadur Kunwar, on the orders of King Rajendra Bikram Shah and his Junior Queen, ended the Thapa family's rule in Nepal giving rise to Agnatic Rana dynasty.

 Family palaces

 The family resided at Thapathali Durbar and Bagh Durbar.
 Bagh Durbar was constructed by Bhimsen Thapa, who moved to reside near the Basantapur Palace.
 He initially moved from Gorkha district to Thapathali Durbar and eventually to Bagh Durbar.

 Bagh Durbar, which literally means The Tiger's Mansion, was built in 1805 A.D. by PM Bhimsen Thapa.
 It had a spacious Janarala Bagh (General's Garden), a pond and many temples glorifying the Mukhtiyar General.
 When Thapa rule was revived, PM Mathabarsingh Thapa recaptured the lost palace and resided there for two years.

 The National Museum of Nepal at Chhauni was once a residence to Prime Minister Bhimsen Thapa.
-The building has collection of bronze sculptures, paubha paintings, and weapons including the sword gifted by King of France Napoleon Bonaparte.
+The building has a collection of bronze sculptures, paubha paintings, and weapons including the sword gifted by French Emperor Napoleon I.